Skip to content

 Frequently asked questions

-How do I count outs accurately in Texas Hold'em poker?
+How do I count outs accurately in Texas Hold'em?

-An out is any unseen card that completes your hand and makes it likely the best hand.
-A flush draw has 9 outs, an open-ended straight draw has 8, a gutshot straight draw has 4, and a pair drawing to trips has 2.
-Be careful not to count tainted outs — cards that complete your draw but give an opponent a better hand.
-For example, if you have a straight draw but three cards to a flush are on the board, some of your straight outs may complete an opponent's flush.
-Accurately counting clean outs is critical for meaningful equity calculations.
+An out is any unseen card that completes your hand and likely makes it the best hand.
+A flush draw has 9 outs, an open-ended straight draw has 8, a gutshot has 4, a pair drawing to trips has 2, and an overcard often counts for 3 (when you believe a top pair would be best).
+Be careful not to count 'tainted' outs — cards that complete your draw but give an opponent a stronger hand.
+For example, if you have an open-ended straight draw but the board is two-flushed, some of your straight outs may complete an opponent's flush.
+The cleaner your out count, the more accurate the equity calculation.

-What is the difference between pot odds and implied odds in poker?
+What is the difference between pot odds and implied odds?

 Pot odds are purely mathematical: the ratio of the current bet to the current pot, reflecting immediate profitability.
-Implied odds factor in the additional money you expect to win from your opponents on future streets if you complete your drawing hand.
-Implied odds are especially valuable in deep-stack games where opponents are likely to pay off big bets when you hit your draw.
-However, implied odds are subjective and depend on your read of your opponent's tendencies, so they should be estimated conservatively to avoid rationalizing bad calls.
+Implied odds factor in additional money you expect to win from your opponent on future streets if you complete your drawing hand.
+Implied odds are especially valuable in deep-stack games where opponents are likely to pay off big bets when you hit.
+However, implied odds are subjective and depend on your read of your opponent's tendencies.
+Estimate them conservatively — overstating implied odds to justify a call is one of the most common leaks in losing players' games.
+Reverse-implied odds (money you may lose on future streets when hitting your draw but still being beaten) should also be considered for hands like weak flush draws on paired boards.

 When should I fold even if I have enough outs to call?

-You should fold even with sufficient outs when your implied odds are negative — for example, if hitting your draw creates obvious board textures that cause opponents to check-fold, denying you future value.
-You should also fold when your 'outs' are not clean, meaning they may complete an opponent's stronger hand.
-Additionally, tournament ICM considerations can make mathematically neutral or even slightly profitable calls incorrect because the chip equity lost on a miss far outweighs the gain.
-Position also matters — calling out of position reduces your ability to control pot size after hitting.
+Fold when your implied odds are negative — for example, when hitting your draw creates an obvious board texture (third flush card on the river) that scares opponents into checking back rather than paying off.
+Fold when 'outs' are tainted: a straight draw on a heavy flush board may have 2–3 outs that complete an opponent's flush.
+Tournament ICM considerations can make mathematically neutral or even slightly +EV calls incorrect because the chip equity lost on a miss far outweighs the equity gained.
+Position matters — calling out of position reduces your ability to control pot size after hitting.
+Finally, against very tight opponents whose bet sizing always represents a strong made hand, your draw's equity may be lower than the formula suggests because they are unlikely to be bluffing.